particuleio/website/content/blog/flux-kustomize.en.md

   maxReplicas: 4
 ```

-It's just a patch, you don't need to redefine every spec, juste the ones you
+It's just a patch, you don't need to redefine every spec, just the ones you
 want to change.

 After generation: